tilde-nlp/et-mt-tools/README.md

 - A set of regular expression-based pre-processing, normalisation, tokenisation, and post-processing rules that improve word alignment of non-translatable identifiers and numerals for all languages.
 The rules provide special cases for handling of Estonian - [Improvements to Word Alignment and Tokenisation of Estonian Texts](EstonianTokenisationImprovements.md).
 - A sample configuration template that describes the [Nematus](https://github.com/rsennrich/nematus) NMT system training set-up for the English-Estonian-English and Russian-Estonian-Russian systems within the project can be found in [nematus-nmt-config-template.md](nematus-nmt-config-template.md).

+## Project period of 2017

+The repository contains the following tools and resources from the project's period of 2017:

+- Tilde Tõlge Android app with the capability to translate selected text from any other application where text is selectable.